 The A7R is the more expensive of the two new bodies, but features a higher resolution sensor at 36.4 million pixels.
 It also has no optical low pass filter, which promises to help produce high levels of detail.

-At just 407g, the A7R claims to be the World's smallest and lightest interchangeable lens full-frame camera.
-The standard A7 weighs slightly more, at 416g.
+At just 407g, the A7R claims to be the world's smallest and lightest interchangeable lens full-frame camera.
+The standard A7 weighs slightly more, at 416g, though both bodies are sized the same.
 The A7R is also dust and moisture resistant.

 The Sony Alpha A7 price will be priced at $1,999 body only, or $2,199 with a 28-70mm lens.
 The Sony Alpha A7R will cost $2,499 body only.